-Now is the season for Brussels sprouts--they are much sweeter after there has been a frost in the garden.
-Click on other pix to enlarge and read captions.
+Brussels sprouts are much sweeter after there has been a frost in the garden.

 To prepare sprouts for a recipe, trim off the stem end and remove the outer dirty or spotted leaves.
 Either cut an X in the bottom if cooking them whole, or halve them lengthwise.

 Saute the Brussels sprouts in olive oil with some garlic before adding the condiments.

 This recipe calls for ingredients from the pantry: olive oil, tamari soy sauce, balsamic vinegar and coarse-grain mustard.

 Dark with a delicious glaze, these can be served as an appetizer or a vegetable accompaniment.
 They disappear whether they are hot, warm or room temperature.

 2 to 3 tablespoons extra-virgin olive oil

 1 tablespoon water